getgrav/grav-learn/pages/06.forms/02.forms/04.reference-form-actions/docs.md

 ! the `operation` can be either `create` (default) to create a new file per-form-submission or `add` to append to a single file.

+! note that the `add` operation now requires a static filename: to be defined see the example below.

+[prism classes="language-yaml line-numbers"]
+process:
+    - save:
+        filename: feedback.txt
+        body: "{% include 'forms/data.txt.twig' %}"
+        operation: add
+[/prism]

 ### Captcha

 To also validate the captcha server-side, add the captcha process action.